zigomir/vite-test/readme.md

 ## TODOs

+- [ ] try out all / most of @vue/test-utils and see if / how they work
 - [ ] instead of including mocha directly in `./test.html`, find alternative that can be imported in `src/test.js`
 - [ ] ESM compatible assertion library; Currently using `@esm-bundle/chai` as a `chai` bundled as ESM
 - [ ] `vue-test-utils-next` browser compatible ESM build – https://github.com/vuejs/vue-test-utils-next/pull/235